Sudolphus/Animal-Shelter.Solution/README.md

 Running the program:
 1. To run the program, you'll need to compile the code: `dotnet build`.
 This will create a compiled application in the bin/ folder.
 2. Alternately, you can run the program directly with `dotnet run`.

+Database Installation:
+1. This program saves and loads from a MySQL database.
+The Structure has been exported to the `animal_shelter.sql` file in the Animal-Shelter folder, and should be imported to your local Server with Workbench or created manually.
+2. You will need to create an `Animal-Shelter\appsettings.json` file, with the following content:
+ `{
+  "ConnectionStrings": {
+    "DefaultConnection": "Server=localhost;Port=3306;database=animal_shelter;uid=root;pwd={PASSWORD};"
+  }
+}`

 ## Known Bugs